nth347/nth347.github.io/_posts/2021-12-24-BAC-account-takeover-privilege-escalation.md

 ## Final words

 Authentication and authorization are basic security protections in web applications.
 However, developers can not always avoid mistakes when implementing them, especially if the application is large.
-Tt's not easy to design an efficient authentication & authorization system, and properly enforce it on each endpoint.
+It's not easy to design an efficient authentication & authorization system, and properly enforce it on each endpoint.
 Don't stop on this, let's find some papers about authentication & authorization and read them.
 Goodbye!